 South Georgia and the South Sandwich Islands (United Kingdom)

 One of the richest wildlife sites in the world.
 The size of this island is just 400 ha but here live 50,000 pairs of penguins, 14,000 pairs of albatrosses, 700,000 petrels, and 65,000 breeding pairs of Antarctic fur seals.

 This remote, 56 km² large Australian island has its own ecoregion where half of the plants and some birds and other animals are endemic.
 Unique characteristics are diverse glowing mushrooms in the forest, some bright enough to be used for reading at night.
 Endemic kentia palms are popular, beautiful houseplants.

 A unique marine lake with an area of 5.0 ha, has an underground connection to the sea.
 Stratified in two layers that do not mix.
 Isolated from the sea for 12,000 years and contains a distinct population of two species of jellyfish – endemic Mastigias cf. papua etpisoni and most likely endemic Aurelia sp.
 Millions of these jellyfishes make strict daily migration around the lake.
 Four more marine lakes with jellyfish on the nearby islands but Jellyfish Lake is the only one open to tourists.
 The number of jellyfish has reached up to 31 million (January 2005), currently some 5 million.

 Christmas Island (Australia)

-The forest of Christmas Island is unique in the world due to dominant species – some 50 – 100 million red crabs (Gecarcoidea natalis) – clearing the forest floor of leaves and other organic matter.
+The forest of Christmas Island is unique in the world due to the dominant species – some 50 – 100 million red crabs (Gecarcoidea natalis) – clearing the forest floor of leaves and other organic matter.
 These crabs are endemic to Christmas Island.
-Once per year they migrate to the sea to lay their eggs, on the way blocking the roads and paths.
+Once per year, they migrate to the sea to lay their eggs, on the way blocking the roads and paths.

 Pitcairn Islands (United Kingdom)